momalan/ReadJsonOlympicGames/README.md

 To login as **athlete** you have to use *badge number* as a username and *birth date* as a password.

-***I would like to mention that you have to update filePath in the UploadFile method in HomeController.
-There is static filePath, for some reason I am not able to do it dynamic like: ("~/Files/").
+You have to update filePath in the UploadFile method in HomeController.
+There is static filePath.

 System requirements:
 - import database `JsonProjectDataBseNew.bacpac` to Microsoft SQL Server Management Studio.